Skip to main content

 Transferring your TFSA

-You can transfer your TFSA from one financial institution to another providing the institution does so on your behalf.
+You can transfer your TFSA from one financial institution to another if the transfer is completed by the institutions themselves.
 In cases where you’ve personally withdrawn money from one TFSA and invested it into another, however, you’ll be subject to a penalty if you’ve already met your yearly contribution.

 Administrative fees don’t count as withdrawals